flant/shell-operator/HOOKS.md

 > Note: Shell-operator requires a ServiceAccount with the appropriate [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions.
 See examples with RBAC: [monitor-pods](examples/101-monitor-pods) and [monitor-namespaces](examples/102-monitor-namespaces).

-## Main cycle: events tracking and hooks execution

-Events may happen at any time, so the working queue for hooks is provided in the Shell-operator:

-- Adding events to the queue:
-  - `onStartup` hooks are added to the queue during initialization,
-  - `onKubernetesEvent` hooks are added to the queue when events occur in Kubernetes,
-  - `schedule` hooks are added according to the schedule.

-- Queue handler executes hooks strictly sequentially.
-If hook fails with an error (non-zero exit code), Shell-operator restarts it (every 5 seconds) until success.
-In case of an erroneous execution of some hook, when other events occur, the queue will be filled with new tasks, but their execution will be blocked.
-  - You can change this behavior for a specific hook by adding `allowFailure: true` to the binding configuration (not available for `onStartup` hooks).

-- Several metrics are available for monitoring the activity of a queue: queue size, number of execution errors for specific hooks, etc. See [METRICS](METRICS.md) for more details.
+> Note: consider that "Added" event is not always equal to "Object created" if labelSelector, fieldSelector or namespace.labelSelector is specified.
+Object or namespace is updated and labels are matched the selector, but API returns "Added" event in this case.
+The same with "Deleted" event: "Deleted" is not always equal to "Object removed", the object can just become out of scope.

 ## Event triggered execution

-When an event associated with a hook is triggered, Shell-operator executes the hook without arguments and sets the following environment variables:
+When an event associated with a hook is triggered, Shell-operator executes the hook without arguments and sets the following environment variable:

 - `BINDING_CONTEXT_PATH` — a path to a temporary file containing data about an event that was triggered (binding context);

-- `WORKING_DIR` — a path to a hooks directory (see [an example](examples/003-common-library) — using libraries via `WORKING_DIR`).

 ### Binding context

-Binding context is the information about the event that led to the hook execution.

-The `BINDING_CONTEXT_PATH` environment variable contains the path to a file with JSON-array of structures with the following fields:
+When an event associated with a hook is triggered, Shell-operator  executes this hook without arguments.
+The information about the event that led to the hook execution is called a binding context and is written to a temporary file. `BINDING_CONTEXT_PATH` environment variable contains the path to this file with JSON-array of structures with the following fields:

 - `binding` is a string from the `name` parameter.
-If the parameter has not been set in the binding configuration, then `schedule` or `onKubernetesEvent` binding types are used.
-For a hook executed at startup, the binding type is always `onStartup`.
+If the parameter has not been set in the binding configuration, then strings `schedule` or `kubernetes` are used.
+For a hook executed at startup, this value is always `onStartup`.

-There are some extra fields for `onKubernetesEvent`-type events:
+There are some extra fields for `kubernetes`-type events:

+- `type` - "Synchronization" or "Event".
+"Synchronization" binding context contains all objects that matches selectors in a hook's configuration.
+"Event" binding context contains a watch event type, an event related object and a jq filter result.

 - `watchEvent` — the possible value is one of the values you can pass in `watchEvent` binding parameter: “Added”, “Modified” or “Deleted”.
+This value is set if type is "Event".
 - `object` — the whole object related to the event.
-It contains the exact copy of the corresponding field in [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta), so it's the object state **at the moment of the event** (not at the moment of the hook execution).
+It contains the exact copy of the corresponding field in [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta) response, so it's the object state **at the moment of the event** (not at the moment of the hook execution).
 - `filterResult` — the result of jq execution with specified `jqFilter` on the abovementioned object.
 If `jqFilter` is not specified, then `filterResult` is omitted.
+- `objects` — list of existing objects that matches selectors.
+Each item of this list contains `object` and `filterResult` fields.

 #### schedule binding context example